UtahRETC/JavaProgrammer1Class2017/modules/module_16/module_16_outline.md

 ### TODO

-- What do need to finish on the project?
+- What do need to finish the Server project?
   - Error handling needs to display errors that will help debug the backend.
     - Front end displays errors that are specific to the front end.
 Like the response format is wrong.
     - Backend logs any time it sends out an error response.